-Whether it’s a simple walk around the block, an outing to a public patio, or an adventure of another kind, ensure your pooch is ready to meet others while on leash.
+Whether it’s a simple walk around the block, an outing to a public patio, or an adventure of another kind, ensure your pooch is ready to meet people while on leash.

 To train your dog to politely greet others, there are two things to keep in mind:

 - Your dog must be comfortable with the situation and want to meet people.
-Like people, dogs are extroverts, introverts, or may not want to meet others.
+Like people, dogs have moments when they don't want to say hello to strangers, or even friends.
+They may be tired, feel ill, or just want to get to the park.

 See if your dog is open to a greeting

 A simple way to test your pup’s openness to meeting others is to have a friend or family member approach you and your dog.
-As they approach look at your dog and answer the following questions:
+Allow for a few feet between the dog and person, and take a moment to observe the following:

-- Is their body loose and wiggly, or tense with little movement?
+- Is your dog's body loose and wiggly, or tense with little movement?

 - Is your dog moving toward the person or away from them?